 “The foundation of this world has already been created with paper.
 The true way to create our digital identity is to have what’s called a public key encryption (PKI) stored on your smartphone.
 The PKI would carry a unique identity, so everyone in the world could prove their identity through a public key.”

 Abhi Chacko, Head of Commercial and Innovation Gatwick Airport, pointed out that in the UK “there’s already a capacity problem testing in public and private labs”.
 He added, that for health passports to become viable, “the government or the airlines can introduce a rule in which you are either tested 24 hours before travel, or have immunity valid for six months or one year”.
 That “information needs to be passed on to the airline and airport before they allow passengers to go through”.

 Airport Social Distancing and Disinfecting

-Chacko described some examples of the solutions airports are exploring to ensure a safe experience.
+Chacko described some examples of solutions airports are exploring to ensure a safe experience.
 These include temperature screening, using ultraviolet light technology to disinfect hand luggage, trays, and handrails, deploying robotics for cleaning, and applying antimicrobial coatings to high-touch surfaces.

-Consistency Between Countries – Transport Health Authority
+Country Consistency – Transport Health Authority

 Shashank Nigam, CEO Simplifying, spoke from an airline passenger perspective and agreed that “health passports will give passengers an opportunity to skip the tedious health checks that are likely to become mandatory at airports”.